-These new inner-city experiences offer authentic ways to gain insights into Aboriginal way of life.
+These inner-city experiences offer authentic ways to gain insights into Aboriginal way of life.

 By Jessica Wilkinson

-When visiting Australia, whether you are in a city, travelling the outback or enjoying a coastal holiday, there are Aboriginal tourism experiences that can connect you with the world’s oldest living culture.
-Here we explore what new Aboriginal experiences there are to explore right in the heart of the capital cities.
+When visiting Australia, whether you are in a city, traveling the outback, or enjoying a coastal holiday, there are Aboriginal tourism experiences that can connect you with the world’s oldest living culture.
+Here, we explore what new Aboriginal experiences there are to explore right in the heart of the capital cities.

 Kadoo Tours, Sydney